art work by John Ceprano

 Posted in Conflict Management Coaching | Leave a comment

-This week’s Conflict Mastery Quest(ions) blog invites readers to consider specific parts of a dispute on which you are focusing your thoughts and your feelings – as you answer these questions:
+This week’s Conflict Mastery Quest(ions) blog invites you to consider the ‘dance’ going in regarding a dispute you are in with someone as you answer these questions.

 • What else occurs to you as you consider these questions?